 #8: Single Statement Templates from CMI

-Developed by Content Marketing Institute, single statement plans refer to creating an objective by creating a single, active, mission statement for your campaign.
-The statement should be one that hits all the points and goals of your company.
-It should say what you do, who you help, and why you help them.
+Developed by Content Marketing Institute, single statement plans refer to creating an objective by establishing a single, active, mission statement for your campaign.
+The statement will be one that hits all the points and goals of your company.
+It should include what you do, who you help, and why you help them.